top of page

 Bad odors can leave a negative impression.
 Open windows for ventilation and consider wiping down surfaces with a light-scented cleaner.

-Cleaning your rental room before moving out may feel like a hassle, but it’s a smart investment of time.
+Cleaning your rental room before you move out may feel like a hassle, but it’s a smart investment of time.
 A clean space not only improves your chances of getting your full deposit back but also leaves a positive mark with your landlord which can come in handy when you need a reference for your next place.

 Comments